-So, if you’re asking yourself,“Is it possible to modify my geographic restriction and move with my child?”, then the answer is – well it depends.
-Texas courts will go to great lengths to keep children close to both parents, HOWEVER, lifting geographic restrictions or modifying geographic restrictions can be done.
+So, if you’re asking yourself, “Is it possible to modify my geographic restriction and move with my child?” the answer is – well it depends.
+Texas courts will go to great lengths to keep children close to both parents, however, lifting geographic restrictions or modifying geographic restrictions can be done.

 Every child custody case is unique and courts will consider numerous factors involved in establishing or lifting geographic restrictions.
-In this blog, we examine what a geographic restriction is and factors the court may consider to modify the geographic restriction in the child custody order.
+In this blog, we examine what a geographic restriction is and factors the court may consider when determining whether or not to modify the geographic restriction in the child custody order.

-If situations in your life, family or career have changed and you need to modify your child custody arrangement – contact the Houston Child Custody lawyers at Hendershot Cannon Marin & Hisey, P.C.
+If situations in your life, family, or career have changed and you need to modify your child custody arrangement, contact the Houston family law lawyers at Hendershot Cannon & Hisey, P.C.
 Our experienced family law attorneys will help identify your options and discuss custom solutions that best fit your current situation and goals.